-We will not be able to proceed and agree to any sale or any potential buyers without the following -
+We will not be able to proceed and agree to any sale or any potential buyers without the following:

+- Your sales agent's application form showing the applicant's details and eligibility - The potential buyer's photo ID (and UK Visa if required).
+These must be in colour and verified by the sales agent or their solicitors. - Proof of income and that it fits within the eligible income bracket - Affordability assessment - Proof of deposit - How the purchase will be funded
-- The potential buyer's Help to Buy application number & proof of eligibility All applicants must complete an application on the Help to Buy Website and prove their eligibility for Shared Ownership by providing their application number and proof they have been accepted for the scheme (this can be a copy of the email of acceptance they received). - Buyers photo ID (passport or photo driving licence) - This must be a colour copy verified by their legal representatives. - The sales agreement The agreement must include the full name(s) of the sellers and buyer(s), the percentage of shares being purchased and the price that has been agreed for the sale. - Mortgage offer documents Only if mortgage approval is required for the new owners.

-Only once all of the information has been received by the Home Ownership Team can this be checked, and confirmation provided.
+- The sales agreement The agreement must include the full name(s) of the seller(s) and buyer(s), the percentage of shares being purchased and the price that has been agreed for the sale. - Mortgage offer documents (Only if mortgage approval is required for the new owners) Only once all other information has been received by the Commercial and Sales team can this be checked, and confirmation provided.

+Leasehold/Shared Ownership Pack/LPE1

-Your solicitor will need to contact us once the sale has been agreed in order to request information about the building for the buyer.
-They will need to email HomeOwnershipTeam@wcht.org.uk to request this info.
+The seller's solicitors will need to contact us on behalf of the buyers once a sale has been agreed to request information about the building.
+They should make contact via email to commercialandsalesteam@wcht. org.uk so we can respond with details of the process and our fees for this service.